woblerr/pgbackrest_exporter/README.md

                                  Exposing the number of references to other backups (backup reference list).
       --[no-]backrest.verbose-wal
                                  Exposing additional labels for WAL metrics.
+      --[no-]collector.pgbackrest
+                                 Enable pgBackRest collector.
+When disabled, only pgBackRest version and exporter build info are collected.
       --log.level=info           Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt        Output format of log messages.
 One of: [logfmt, json] --[no-]version             Show application version.